LaMitaOne/DCCrossrenderer-to-paslibVLC/README.md

 # DCCrossrenderer-to-paslibVLC

-A try to get dccrossrenderer connected to paslivlc...not working fully (maybe some of you can get it running)
+A try to get dccrossrenderer connected to paslibvlc...not working fully (maybe some of you can get it running)

 # InternalCrossfadingFilter